Categories

 My eyes were overwhelmed with huge blocks of text with never-ending paragraphs.

-I kept scrolling and they kept coming.
 It doesn’t matter how great the content is if I can’t clearly and easily consume it.
-Users should be able to effortlessly navigate through an interface and find the information they need.

 4/ Test and iterate based on feedback